pol-sb/simul-protein-small-molecule/README.md

 - `database`: Commands related to working with the IDP simulations database.
 - `tests`: Run several tests in order to check several IDP properties.

+The main simulations are run using the `simulate` subcommand.
-Using this alias, here's an example of a command to run a simulation of 100 IDP chains at 310K adding 20mM coarse-grained GLY as the small molecule for 42000s using the GPUs 0 and 1:
+Using the previous alias, here's an example of a command to run a simulation of 100 IDP chains at 310K adding 20mM of coarse-grained GLY as the small molecule for 42000s using the GPUs 0 and 1:

 ```bash
 idp_simul simulate --name Q5-8_20 --temp 310 --small-molec GLY 20 0 --time 43200 --gpu 0 1